-Revenue resulting from exchange transactions, in which each party gives and receives essentially the same value, is recorded on the accrual basis, when the exchange takes place.
-On a modified accrual basis, revenue is recorded in the fiscal year in which the resources are both measurable and available to finance expenditures of the fiscal period, which is typically within sixty days of realization.
+Revenues resulting from exchange transactions, in which each party gives and receives essentially the same value, are recorded on the accrual basis, when the exchange takes place.
+On a modified accrual basis, revenues are recorded in the fiscal year in which the resources are both measurable and available to finance expenditures of the fiscal period, which is typically within sixty days of realization.

 Non-exchange transactions, in which the District receives value without directly giving value in return, include property taxes, grants, entitlements and donations.
 Deferred revenues are recorded in the year the taxes are levied.
-Revenue from property tax is recognized in the fiscal year in which the taxes are collected or available.
-Revenue from grants, entitlements and donations is recognized in the fiscal year in which all eligibility requirements have been satisfied.
-On a modified accrual basis, revenue from non-exchange transactions must also be available before it can be recognized.
+Revenues from property tax are recognized in the fiscal year in which the taxes are collected or available.
+Revenue from grants, entitlements and donations are recognized in the fiscal year in which all eligibility requirements have been satisfied.
+On a modified accrual basis, revenues from non-exchange transactions must also be available before they can be recognized.